Pantulan Cita: Release and reception

-Pantulan Cita was released in 1981 by Musica Studios, with no singles.
+Pantulan Cita was released on New Year's Day 1981 by Musica Studios, with no singles.
 It was a critical and commercial failure, although the cover was well received.
 Along with Percik Pesona (Stain of Enchantment; 1979), it was Chrisye's only solo album to not receive any awards.
 Disappointed with the album's failure, Chrisye decided to go on a sabbatical.
 He would not record another album until Resesi (Recession), a collaboration with Jockie and Eros Djarot, in 1983.
 The later album was more successful, but followed then-popular trends in music.

 Pantulan Cita has been reissued twice, once as a CD in 2004 and once as part of the Chrisye Masterpiece Trilogy Limited Edition in 2007.